 The Call for Proposals offered two 4-year Synergy Grants to teams of 2 researchers at an early or more advanced phase after finishing a PhD program.
 The research teams had to submit an interdisciplinary, joint research proposal that has the potential to provide insights synergistically that go beyond independent individual projects.
 The research proposal had to describe the scientific and technical aspects of the 4-year collaborative research project, demonstrating the ground-breaking nature of the research, its potential impact and research methodology.
 All applications had to be provided within the constraint that the interdisciplinary research topic should be related to one or more of the five BQs that are the core of the LiI research programme.

-After carefull judgement of all submitted proposals by the Assessment Committee based on the preset criteria, our Scientific Board finally granted one Synergy proposal submitted by Dr. Arjen Stolk and Dr. Jana Basnakova, which started in the fall of 2019:
+After careful judgement of all submitted proposals by the Assessment Committee based on the preset criteria, our Scientific Board granted one Synergy proposal submitted by Dr. Arjen Stolk and Dr. Jana Basnakova, which started in the fall of 2019:

 Communication in Context